Online Master's Degree in Social Sciences Education (MSE)

 Description: A course designed to examine the principles underlying the development of a PK-12 public school and post-secondary program curriculum.
 Emphasis on methods of determining priorities, objectives, scope and sequence and organizational patterns.
 The roles of state and local involvement will also be examined.

-Description: Philosophies and theories underlying the American educational system.
+• EDU 674 History and Philosophy of Education (3) Philosophies and theories underlying the American educational system.
 An analysis of the differing philosophies of education and their implications for education in a democratic society.

 Social sciences education focus area courses (24 credits)